apache/www-site/content/dev/pmc.md

 in the correct LDAP group that will grant access to the project source repository.

 If not, the PMC takes over and provides the rest of the infrastructure needs.
-In particular, the PMC chair has the ability to - **and the responsibility for** - providing write access to the project's source repository.
+In particular, the PMC chair has the ability **and the responsibility** to provide write access to the project's source repository.

 #### How to grant SVN access (karma) to a project source repository  {#SVNaccess}